 An Injunction can be permanent and can place restrictions on many of your rights.
 Do not risk it by handling your injunction case without an attorney.
 An injunction in Lake County is a civil procedure in which a person seeks to have a court order for protection.
 The injunction procedures in Florida are complicated and move quickly.
 Therefore, if you are defending against an injunction in Tavares or the surrounding areas you will need to move quickly to find an attorney to fight against these allegations.
 An attorney can get extensions of time to prepare for your final hearing, can take depositions and obtain witnesses who are favorable to your case.
-Additionally, an experienced Lake County injunction defense attorney can discredit opposing witnesses and find inconsistencies in stories by cross examining witnesses.
+Additionally, an experienced Lake County injunction defense attorney can discredit opposing witnesses and find inconsistencies in stories by cross examination.
 However, most important of all, our Lake County injunction defense attorneys might be able to get the petition dismissed based on legal errors.
 Many petitions contain flaws that when challenged by an experienced Lake County restraining order attorney can result in the case being dismissed.
 Hiring an attorney can give you a significant advantage over an unrepresented party.
-If the accuser already has an attorney than going it alone means you are the party that is at a disadvantage.
-For additional information call Mount Dora injunction attorney Kelly Johnson at 352-735-4342.
-Ms. Johnson handles injunction cases in Clermont, Groveland, Lady Lake, Leesburg, Eustis Mount Dora, Tavares and the surrounding areas in Lake County.
+If the accuser already has an attorney then going it alone means you are the party that is at a disadvantage.
+For additional information call Mount Dora injunction attorney Kevin J. Pitts at 352-508-7575.
+Mr. Pitts handles injunction cases in Clermont, Groveland, Lady Lake, Leesburg, Eustis Mount Dora, Tavares and the surrounding areas in Lake County.

 Do Not Try To Get Through This Process On Your Own!